 Fighting against dengue

-“Our company set out more than 20 years ago to develop a dengue vaccine to address the significant unmet public health need in Latin America and Asia, where dengue is endemic.”
-Olivier Charmeil, Executive Vice President, Vaccines.
+Sanofi Pasteur set out more than 20 years ago to develop a dengue vaccine to address the significant unmet public health need in Latin America and Asia, where dengue is endemic.

-Half the world’s population, 3.9 billion, lives in countries at risk, with 96 million people affected each year, according to the WHO.
-With broad vaccination programs, Sanofi Pasteur has estimated dengue-endemic countries can aim to reduce the burden of dengue by 50% in five years.
+Half the world’s population, 3.9 billion, lives in countries at risk, with 390 million people affected each year, according to the WHO.
+Our vaccine will contribute to achieve the WHO objective to reduce by 50% the mortality and by 25% the morbidity of dengue, in 5 years.